vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/workspace-one-access/New-WSADeployment.md

 New-WSADeployment -jsonFile .\wsaDeploySpec.json -customVersion 3.3.7
 ```

-This example starts a deployment of Workspace ONE Access using a custom version using data from the JSON Specification file
+This example starts a deployment of Workspace ONE Access using a custom version using data from the JSON Specification file.

 ### Example 4